-Directions for Questions 31 to 34: The passage given below is followed by a set of four questions.
+Directions for questions 34 to 37: The passage given below is followed by a set of four questions.
 Choose the best answer to each question.

 A game of strategy, as currently conceived in game theory, is a situation in which two or more "players" make choices among available alternatives (moves).
 The totality of choices determines the outcomes of the game, and it is assumed that the rank order of preferences for the outcomes is different for different players.
-Thus the "interests" of the players are generally in conflict.
-Whether these interests are diametrically opposed or only partially opposed depends on the type of game.
+Thus the "interests" of the